Skip to main content

 It asks for a secrets directory (where the shared key file lives or is created) and the Kubernetes namespace.
 You can let the script create you a safe key or enter one if you like.
 The namespace should be the same namespace where menshen will run (often default).

-This creates the secret menshen-agent-shared-key, which the backend chart references through menshenAgentSharedSecret.name in Helm values.
+This creates the secret menshen-agent-shared-key, which the backend chart references through menshenAgentSharedSecret.name in backend.values.yaml.

 Now we can finally deploy all backend services by changing into clusters/backend/helm and running